 Sure, there are some children who are brilliant travelers.
 They behave perfectly in airports, sleep for the duration of the plane ride, or amuse themselves watching traffic on the highway as you sit in gridlock.
 Upon arrival, they resume their perfect sleep routine, willingly eat the food offered to them regardless of what color it is, happily embrace all activities no matter how unfamiliar, and don’t freak out when their teddy bear is left on the plane and they can’t wear a dress for ski school.

 If you are the parent of such a child, then read no further.
 Book your trip and accept our wishes for a bon voyage (whether or not we privately wish you a bout of Montezuma’s Revenge or frostbite is of no concern to you.)

-Since you are only going for one night, splurge a bit.
-Maybe you choose a more luxury hotel, or dine out in a special occasion restaurant or maybe you bring an extravagant bottle of wine or a gourmet picnic to enjoy in the room.
+Maybe you choose a more luxury hotel or dine out in a special occasion restaurant or maybe you bring an extravagant bottle of wine or a gourmet picnic to enjoy in the room.
 Whatever it is, make it special.

 Try it, you’ll like it!